curl/curl/docs/HTTP2.md

 curl tool limitations
 ---------------------

-The command line tool also doesn't support HTTP/2 server push for the same reason it doesn't do multiplexing: it needs to use the multi interface for that so that multiplexing is supported.
+The command line tool doesn't support HTTP/2 server push.
+It supports multiplexing when the parallel transfer option is used.

 HTTP Alternative Services
 -------------------------